AstroMined/pygithub-mcp-server/docs/active_context.md

 We've updated our testing strategy (ADR 002) to prioritize real API testing over mock-based testing, focusing on behavior and outcomes rather than implementation details.

 ## Recent Changes
+- Improved schema test coverage:
+  - Added comprehensive tests for datetime validation with various timezone formats
+  - Added dedicated test methods for timezone format validation
+  - Expanded test coverage for all schema classes in issues.py
+  - Addressed specific branch coverage gap in the validate_since method
+  - Improved test coverage from 90% to 99-100% for issues.py
+  - Added tests for edge cases in all validation methods

 - Fixed schema validation issues:
   - Added strict=True to field definitions in CreateIssueParams and GetIssueParams
   - Fixed validation for empty content lists in ToolResponse